 1/4 teaspoon salt (original recipe ask for 1/8 teaspoon)

 1/2 teaspoon vanilla essence (optional)

 1 egg yolk, lightly beaten (egg wash)

 1. Sift flour, bicarbonate soda and baking powder together.
 Put aside.

 2. Place oil, icing sugar, salt and vanilla essence (optional) in a mixer bowl.
-Mix on medium speed until salt dissolves.
+Mix until salt dissolves.

-4. Mix to form a soft and pliable dough.
+4. Mix until you get a soft and pliable dough.
 Add a little oil if mixture would not bind.

 5. Preheat oven to 170oC.

 6. Divide dough into 10g portions and roll into balls.
 For our case, we roll the balls into about 2cm diameter.